DisciplesofLove/POI/unified-frontend/README.md

-# PermaNet Unified Frontend
+# JoyNet Unified Frontend

-This is the unified TypeScript/React frontend for the PermaNet platform, combining AI model marketplace, domain management, and RPC services with community governance features.
+This is the unified TypeScript/React frontend for the JoyNet platform, combining AI model marketplace, domain management, and RPC services with community governance features.

 ## Features